D0Nater/BounceBit/README.md

 1. Program was optimized
 2. More themes
 3. More settings
-4. Copying news
+4. Fixed some bugs
-5. Fixed some bugs
+5. Update notifications

 # Packages
 <code> pip install lxml </code> <br>